MoonHighway/timesplitter/README.md

 The `timesplitter.json` file is a manifest for the presentation that includes agendas, nested agendas, and topics.
 Each agenda and nested agenda requires a corresponding folder with a lower case name that is hyphenated.
 Each topic needs to associate a markdown file with a matching name.
 For example, the above _Example Course_ would require the following files, including the `timesplitter.json` file.

+- 📁 example-course
   - 📁 chapter-one
     - 📄 first-topic.md
     - 📄 second-topic.md
   - 📄 last-topic.md
   - {} timesplitter.json
   - 📄 README.md

 The _README.MD_ document is required, and shows up in the course as the _course overview_.